Promist-Moon/tp/docs/UserGuide.md

 ### List all lessons of a student: `view`

-Lists all the lessons taken by the specfied student.
+Lists all the lessons taken by the specified student.

 **Format:** `view INDEX`
 ![view command](images/viewCommand.png)